netuno-org/doc/docs/academy/cluar/components/slider.md

 sidebar_label: Slider
 ---

+The carousel component, for presenting a sequence of featured items.

 ## Introduction

 The **Slider** presents a sequence of items in a carousel — each with a background image, title, text and, optionally, its own actions.
 It's rendered with the [Keen Slider](https://keen-slider.io/) library.